Abe granted brief respite as scandal-hit extraordinary Diet session draws to a close | The Japan Times

-This year’s extraordinary Diet session came to a close Monday, ending a session that has been wracked with problems and scandals since it started in early October.
+This year’s extraordinary Diet session came to a close Monday, ending a sitting that has been wracked with problems and scandals since it started in early October.

 During the course of the session two ministers resigned, a plan for reforming college English-language tests was withdrawn and Prime Minister Shinzo Abe was accused of breaching election campaign laws in relation to a cherry-blossom viewing party hosted each year by the nation’s political leader.